tubbo/ghettoblaster/README.md

 while the `party_name` is the title used practically everywhere else.
 If you have a Facebook event, plug it in the `facebook_event` setting, or else you can make this a link to tickets or anything else.

+## Work In Progress

+Note that this is a WIP and isn't fully developed.

+## Roadmap

+- Add other copy text options to the front page.
+- Create "Blasts", which are messages to be sent out to the entire list of Subscribers when saved.
+- Compose Blasts in Markdown.
+Convert Markdown to HTML before sending out.
+- Use Mailcatcher in development when writing emails.